 All data of the hub are continuously renewed and enriched.
-New sources of information are being added providing access to information on different domains, from air-quality, to energy, and economy.
-Following the above mentioned guidelines the user can retrieve any dataset needed on a daily bases, choosing any of the available domains.
+New sources of information are being added, providing access to information on different domains, from air-quality to energy and economy.
+Following the above-mentioned guidelines, the user can retrieve any dataset needed on a daily bases, choosing any of the available domains.

-In order to retrieve latest datasets available, the In situ Data Hub contains crawlers which parse structured contents, extracting measurements with relevant information, based on predefined guide rules.
-Periodically triggered, hourly or daily, crawling mechanisms search for newly available datasets for retrieval and ingestion into the hub.
-In case a new data exists, it will be grabbed and ingested in the system and then forwarded to the content parser which will extract the information and store it in the database.
-Through this process the user is provided the latest datasets available for the domain of interest.
+In order to retrieve the latest datasets available, the In situ Data Hub contains crawlers that parse structured contents, extracting measurements with relevant information, based on predefined guide rules.
+Periodically triggered, hourly, or daily, crawling mechanisms search for newly available datasets for retrieval and ingestion into the hub.
+In case new data exist, data will be grabbed and ingested in the system and then forwarded to the content parser, which will extract the information and store it in the database.
+Through this process, the user is provided the latest datasets available for the domain of interest.